Price of Football: Clubs 'risk alienating supporters', says FSF

-The FSF wants Premier League clubs to use the new £3bn TV deal to cut ticket prices from next season.
+The FSF wants Premier League clubs to cut ticket prices from next season.

 But Clarke admits that there will be little appetite for change as long as supporters continue to fill stadiums across the country and says fans are unlikely to switch to supporting a club with cheaper ticket prices.

 "If you think the prices are too high at your club, you are not going to suddenly start supporting someone else," he said.